 Our results indicated minor asymmetries in the wake flow behind positively and negatively yawed turbines.
 The interference of the modified flow field around the tower and wake rotation is deemed to be the source for this asymmetry.
 This explanation is consistent with findings by Grant and Parkin (2000), who reported clear asymmetries in the tip vortex shedding and circulation in the wake for positive and negative yaw angles.
 Our experimental measurements showed a kidney shaped mean velocity deficit at x/D=6 for all inflow conditions.
 These results agree well with recently discussed experimental results by Howland et al. (2016).
 Although the wake shape was not specifically discussed, a curled wake shape was already indicated in the results presented by Medici and Alfredsson (2006).
 The results presented by Bastankhah and Porté-Agel (2016) offer a good comparison as wakes were measured at a number of yaw angles and downstream distances.
-The wake shape and velocity deficit at $\gamma = \pm 30^{\circ}$ and x/D=6 match qualitatively well with our results, when an opposite sense of turbine rotation is taken into account.
-A direct comparison of the wakes at x/D=3 and x/D=6 of the here presented results of test case B with an equivalent setup for a slightly smaller model turbine of different rotor geometry was performed by Schottler et al. (2017b) and Schottler et al. (2018).
+The wake shape and velocity deficit at $\gamma=\pm30^\circ$ and x/D=6 match qualitatively well with our results, when an opposite sense of turbine rotation is taken into account.
+A direct comparison of the wakes at x/D=3 and x/D=6 of the here presented results of test case B with an equivalent setup for a slight smaller model turbine of different rotor geometry was performed by Schottler et al. (2017c) and Schottler et al. (2017a).
 These results show a more distinct curl in the wake already at x/D=3 while velocity deficit and wake deflection are generally found to be very similar for both model turbines.

 Our study moreover indicates that the wake shape and deflection is affected by inflow turbulence.
-The overall wake deflection was observed to be similar for both investigated turbulence levels.
-For a more detailed investigation of diffusion mechanisms in the wake, however, a vorticity analysis in the wake of a turbine exposed to low and high turbulence is motivated for future studies.
-The inflow turbulence is furthermore implemented as an input parameter in the recently developed wake model by Bastankhah and Porté-Agel (2016).
+This confirms the implementation of the inflow turbulence as an input parameter in the recently developed wake model by Bastankhah and Porté-Agel (2016).
 The influence of the inflow turbulence seems to be slightly overpredicted by their model, although a more thorough analysis for different yaw angles and downstream distances on a smaller, unblocked rotor are needed for a solid assessment of the model's sensitivity to inflow turbulence.
 Furthermore, the comparison of the model-predicted deflection and experimentally obtained results is not straightforward.
 Due to the various different calculation methods used the assessment of the wake center deflection is found to be equivocal.
 Gaussian fitting to locate the minimum wake velocity was amongst others used by Jiménez et al. (2010) as well as Fleming et al. (2014), while Luo et al. (2015) and Howland et al. (2016) calculated the center of mass of the three-dimensional velocity contour.
 A comparison of different wake deflection methods was presented by Vollmer et al. (2016), showing the significant method-related variation in deflection quantification.